DDDDevNexus2020/FirstGrade/docs/Section-1-Exercise.md

 # Section 1 Exercise

 ## Ubiquitous Language
-In Domain Driven Design, the term *Ubiquitous Language* refers to the mutually agreed-upon language shared by all members of the business and development teams within a particular business context.
-A useful tool to discover the language of the business is a **Word Cloud**.
+In Domain-Driven Design, the term **ubiquitous language** refers to the mutually agreed-upon language shared by all members of the business and development teams within a particular business context.
+A useful tool to discover the language of the business is a **word cloud**.

+### Goal
 The **goal** of this exercise is to leverage a word cloud to discover the ubiquitous language of the *First Grade* project.

 ### Solo Phase (15 minutes)